jmoenig/Snap/DEVLOG.md

 ### 2023-10-10
 * stdlib: new preloaded palette blocks definitions module
+* include new stdlib module in the pwa cache

 ### 2023-10-10
 * objects: added hyperZip stub to blocks dictionary